|

 Fitzmorris, the banker at Wellington (New Zealand)."

-ACCORDING TO RONA SIMMONS, THE
+ACCORDING TO RONA SIMMONDS, THE

 IDENTITY OF THE MISSING MINIATURE DISCOVERED IN PROFESSOR MARTIN'S MUSEUM: "Mrs. Usher's miniature."